JOUKOWSKY INSTITUTE FOR

 The building’s open, flexible plan reflects the Institute’s goal to facilitate cross-departmental interaction by bringing together faculty and students from many disciplines.
 Essential to this effort’s success was AW’s exploration of ways to deliver daylight throughout the building, exploring the translucency of wood screens and opaque glass, in order to dissolve boundaries between student and teacher and to encourage discourse.

-The project illustrates a highly customized yet efficient design.
-AW performed in-depth analysis of the program, building envelope, and construction means to achieve a highly customized, cost effective design.
-Moisture migration studies informed both exterior and interior details, and digital fabrication techniques were engaged to customize office systems, partitions, screens, and structure, compressing the construction schedule and reducing cost.
+AW performed in-depth analysis of the Joukowsky Institute’s program, building envelope, and construction means, in order to achieve a highly specialized, cost effective design that synchronizes historic and contemporary details.
+Digital fabrication techniques were employed to customize partitions, office systems, and structure, compressing the construction schedule and reducing cost.

 The Joukowsky Institute was undertaken as part of the University’s Plan for Academic Enrichment, an emergent initiative aimed at augmenting Brown’s educational culture.
 Its design promotes multiple ways to connect around the interdisciplinary and convivial study of archaeology.
 Over its first five years, faculty and student engagement more than tripled, and graduate student enrollment increased six-fold.
 It is recognized throughout the University as an energized, welcoming environment for academic endeavor that also supports development of the campus community.
 It was Brown’s first building to be certified LEED Gold for New Construction.